vili1120/vasm/README.md

 Some of the current instructions supported (check `main.go` for latest):

-- `PUSH <value>` – Push an integer value onto the stack
+- `PUSH <value>` – Push an integer value onto the current cell
+- `PULL` - Prints the current cell's value
+- `READ` - Reads user input for a value and pushes it to the current cell

+- `ADV` - Advances the stack pointer by 1
+- `DADV` - Deadvances the stack pointer by 1

-- `POP` – Pop the top value from the stack
+- `REMOVE` – Remove the value from the current cell

-- `ADD`, `SUB`, `MUL`, `DIV` – Basic arithmetic operations
+- `ADD`, `SUB` – Basic arithmetic operations

+- `PRINTS` - Prints the whole stack
+- `PRINT <idx>` – Prints a cell's value based on the index from the stack

-- `PRINT` – Prints the top of the stack
+- `LEN` - Prints the length of the stack
+- `IDX` - Prints the stack pointer's index

+- 'END' - Ends the program

 > You can easily add more instructions by modifying the instruction parser in `main.go`.

----

-## 🧪 Testing

-> Currently, there are no automated tests — but contributions are welcome!

-You can manually test by editing the `code` slice in `main.go` with your own instruction sets.

 ---